Drop off and collection of children policy and procedure

 Under the National Law and Regulations, services must have policies and procedures in place for ensuring the safe drop off and collection of children.

-A child may only leave a centre in the care of a parent or carer, authorised nominee or a person authorised by one of these parties to collect the child.
 An authorised person cannot be a parent who is legally restricted from having contact with a child by a court order.
-An exception to this requirement can be made in the event of a medical or other emergency (see the Incident, injury, trauma and illness policy and Emergency management and evacuation policy).
+An exception to this requirement can be made in the event of a medical or other emergency (see Definitions and the Incident, injury, trauma and illness policy and Emergency management and evacuation policy).

 3. Actions and procedures